erik/lispr/README.md

 and you can use it for great profit.

 ##Usage
+You could either clone this repo (which is recommended), or go to the downloads section and get the latest tag.
+Once you have it downloaded, just run the bin/lispr executable.
+You'll need Ruby installed to run it (obviously).

         Usage bin/lispr [options] [file]
     -v, --version                    Display version an exit
     -i, --interactive [prompt]        Start a REPL, optionally specifying a prompt